-Below is the frequency that this task has been asked on modern LSATs and the percentage change in frequency from pre-2007 LSATs.
-It averages 3.5% of the points on a modern LSAT, and you can reasonably expect that two points will be devoted to finding examples of principles.
+Above is a gallery of the logical reasoning sections that have a greater than average density of the task, and below is the frequency that this task has been asked on modern LSATs and the percentage change in frequency from pre-2007 LSATs.
+It averages 2.4% of the points on a modern LSAT, and you can reasonably expect that one or two points will be devoted to making concrete logical extrapolations.

 on LSATs since 2007